DhruvJohri/Netflix-Clone/README.md

 ![Preview](./assets/images/netflix-preview.png)

 ### 📱 **Mobile Responsive** (Coming Soon)
-*Screenshots will be added as mobile responsiveness is enhanced*
+*Screenshots will be added as soon as mobile responsiveness is enhanced*

 </div>